stefanazzz/Geophys3.4/Seismic/README.md

 # II.
 2D inversion of seismic refraction data using pygimli:
 ## *Seismic_Inversion_3_5.ipynb*

-## tested with input from geode or smartseis shot gather files
+## tested with input files from geode or smartseis shot gathers

 Use of the code:
 ----------------